UnityPoint Health - Finley Hospital: Early history

 In 1898, a pavilion addition was constructed at Finley Hospital using funds from the Finley request.
 The hospital, accommodating 70 patients, was opened for public inspection on June 25, and later on September 24, drawing approximately 6,000 visitors.
 The addition featured Dubuque's first patient transfer system using elevators, steam heating to reduce infections, and a third-floor kitchen to prevent cooking odors.
 Various contributions included furnished rooms and equipment, with Mrs. Fred O'Donnell providing the largest donation, including an electric lighting plant and operating room furnishings.
-Opening day festivities were organized by the Dorothea Dix Circle, who raised funds in creative ways; such as dressing as streetcar conductors.
+Opening day festivities were organized by the Dorothea Dix Circle, which raised funds in creative ways, such as dressing as streetcar conductors.

 In 1898, Finley Hospital established a nurses' training program, the first of its kind in the area outside of Chicago.
 Applicants needed a high school diploma and physical stamina.
 The program included three months of instruction, followed by two years of hospital work, with the first class of four nurses graduating in 1900.
 By 1902, the graduating class grew to 20, and the original hospital building was repurposed as a nurses' home.

 In the same year, Henry L. Stout donated an ambulance with features such as curtained windows, ventilators, a heated interior, and rubber wheels.
 The ambulance, stored at Byrne Brothers, could be summoned at any time, with the cost covered by the city council's usual livery fees.

 Early 20th century expansions

 By 1910, increasing demand led the hospital board to consider expanding facilities.
 The public toured the new Lull Memorial Home for nurses during National Hospital Day.
-Finley was one of only thirteen Iowa hospitals with more than 100 beds by the 1920s.
+Finley Hospital was one of only thirteen Iowa hospitals with more than 100 beds by the 1920s.
 The hospital's charity work posed financial challenges.
-In 1920, free services cost the hospital $17,020.50, with only $4,168.46 offset by the Slimmer charity fund, resulting in a net loss of $12,852.64.
+In 1920, free services cost the hospital $17,020.50, with only $4,168.46 offset by the Slimmer charity fund, resulting in a net loss of $12,852.04.

 The Women's Army Auxiliary Corps played a role at Finley Hospital, hosting annual "fruit showers" to provide patients with jars of fruit and jelly while funding charity work, repairs, and improvements.
 In 1921, Dr. F. P. McNamara was hired to lead the Pathological Laboratory, eliminating delays caused by sending specimens to other cities.
 In 1925, the Sunshine Circle held a Better Baby Health Conference, examining children born at Finley under American Medical Society guidelines.

 Expansions followed, including an addition in 1950 that increased bed capacity, operating rooms, and maternity facilities, and an addition of a cobalt therapy unit for cancer treatments in 1961.
 In 1970, the Dubuque County Medical Society purchased multimedia educational materials for coronary care, benefiting Finley and other local hospitals.
 A $2.875 million expansion in 1973 added further facilities.